Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Results and discussion

+In this section, we demonstrate the zero-shot super resolution capability of FLRONet in the spatial domain.
+In contrast to MLP-based or CNN-based architectures, which require retraining for different spatial scales, FLRONet is inherently resolution-independent.
+It can be trained on low-resolution data and infer on much higher resolution for free.
+This scalability is feasible because FLRONet reconstructs the physical field in the function space.
+During inference, it can naturally interpolate intermediate "pixels" using the predicted continuous function.
+As a result, knowledge learned from low-resolution data can be directly transferred to high-resolution settings.

+Fig. \ref{fig:10} presents the upscaled reconstruction by FLRONet.
+Trained on the $(140 \times 240)$ resolution, FLRONet performs inference at $(280 \times 480)$, $(560 \times 960)$, and $(1120 \times 1920)$, corresponding to 2x, 4x, and 8x upscaling, respectively.
+The 8x reconstruction requires approximately 30GB of VRAM, which is well within the capacity of most consumer-grade GPUs.
+Higher-end GPUs, e.g., NVIDIA's A100 with 80GB VRAM or the H100 series, can accommodate 16x reconstructions, providing even more fine-grain details.
+FLRONet is able to reconstruct the complete vector field at arbitrary scales, constrained only by hardware memory.

-The only comparable method that is also capable of performing super-resolution in space is FNO-3D.
-Both FLRONet-FNO and FNO-3D incur most of their computational cost from the Fourier transformations and their inverses.
-Consequently, the inference time for both models scales as $O(S \log(S))$, where $S$ represents the spatial resolution of the output.
-This theoretical analysis is somewhat evident in Fig. \ref{fig:e2b}, in which we measure the average inference time of each model on two popular mid-range GPUs: Tesla V100 (32GB) and A100 SMX4 (40GB).
-As we expected, the increase in inference time nearly follows a linear-logarithmic pattern.
-However, FLRONet-FNO slightly achieves lower inference time across all resolutions on both GPUs.
-The efficiency gap between the two models is more pronounced on the Tesla V100, a lower-FLOPS GPU.
-These empirical results signify the computational advantage of FLRONet-FNO, particularly on lower-FLOPS hardwares.
+The only method comparable to FLRONet in performing zero-shot super-resolution in space is FNO-3D.
+Both incur most of their computational cost from the (inverse) Fourier transforms.
+Fig. \ref{fig:11} presents the average inference time of each model on two popular mid-range GPUs: Tesla V100 (32GB) and A100 SMX4 (40GB).
+Inference time scales almost logarithmically.
+However, FLRONet empirically achieves lower inference time across all resolutions on both GPUs.
+The efficiency gap between the two models is more pronounced on Tesla V100.
+This result signifies the computational advantage of FLRONet, particularly on lower-FLOPS hardware.